-- Turn OFF the utility power supply to the transfer switch with whatever means provided (such as the utility main line circuit breaker). - Set the generator main circuit breaker to OFF or OPEN. - Manually actuate the transfer switch main contacts to the emergency (Standby) position.
+- Set the generator main circuit breaker to OFF or OPEN. - Set the utility service disconnect circuit breaker to OFF or OPEN. - 3.
+Manually actuate the transfer switch main contacts to the emergency (Standby) position.
 See "Manual Operation". - To start the generator, select the MANUAL mode of operation.
 When engine starts, let it stabilize for a few minutes. - 5.
 Set the generator main circuit breaker to ON or CLOSED.
 The generator now powers all LOAD circuits.
 Check generator operation under load as follows: - Turn on electrical loads to the full rated wattage/ amperage capacity of the generator.
-DO NOT OVERLOAD. - With maximum rated load applied, check voltage and frequency across transfer switch terminals E1 and E2.
-Voltage should be greater than 230 volts (240 VAC system); frequency should be greater than 59 Hz. - Let the generator run under rated load for at least 30 minutes.
-With unit running, listen for unusual noises, vibration, overheating, etc., that might indicate a problem. - When checkout under load is complete, set main circuit breaker of the generator to the OFF or OPEN position. - Let the generator run at no-load for several minutes.
-Then, shut down by selecting the OFF mode. - Move the main switch contacts back to UTILITY.
+DO NOT OVERLOAD.

+- With maximum rated load applied, check voltage and frequency across transfer switch terminals E1 and E2.
+Voltage should be greater than 230 VAC (240 VAC system); frequency should be greater than 59 Hz. - Verify that the gas pressure remains within acceptable parameters (see the generator Installation Guidelines manual). - Let the generator run under rated load for at least 30 minutes.
+With unit running, listen for unusual noises, vibration, overheating, etc., that might indicate a problem. - When checkout under load is complete, set main circuit breaker of the generator to the OFF or OPEN position. - 7.
+Let the generator run at no-load for several minutes.
+Then, shut down by selecting the OFF mode. - 8.
+Move the main switch contacts back to the utility position.